-In keeping with this promise, our center has been at the forefront of Constraint-Induced Therapy research.
+In keeping with this promise, our center has been at the forefront of Constraint-Induced Movement Therapy (CIMT) research.
 Since 1997, we have administered and tested the intervention in more than 250 children.
-Most recently, we have developed and begun testing a new intervention, Hand-Arm Bimanual Intensive Therapy (HABIT) that strives to improve coordination of the two hands in children with hemiplegia.
+More recently, we have developed and begun testing a new intervention, Hand-Arm Bimanual Intensive Therapy (HABIT) that strives to improve coordination of the two hands in children with hemiplegia.
 Our work has been funded by the National Institutes of Health and the United Cerebral Palsy Research & Education Foundation.
-Our work was also recognized recently with the receipt of the 2007 and 2012 Gayle G. Arnold Award for Best Scientific Paper.
-We are expanding our work into lower extremity training and speech therapy as well.
+Our work was also recognized with the receipt of the 2007 and 2012 Gayle G. Arnold Award for Best Scientific Paper.
+We have expanded our work into lower extremity training (HABIT-ILE) and speech therapy as well.